 This project aims to elaborate, develop and validate a mechatronic platform able to automate the process of acquisition, processing, digitizing and display of analogical electrical signals.
 In this work, the signals will be supplied by piezoelectric sensors used to measure the three-dimensional ultrasonic wave field produced by ultrasonic transducers in a pipe.
 Such platform will allow studying the use of ultrasonic field for the cleaning of dirty oil pipelines.

+Normally the singular value decomposition (SVD) filtering is applied in the tx (time x distance) domain, exploring the spatial correlation between a set of seismic traces.
 In this paper we present a single trace decomposition approach based on the SVD method.
 This approach works on single traces decomposing each seismic trace based on the temporal correlation of the reflected events.
 We illustrate the method in the prediction and removal of the ground-roll.
-SVD filtering can be used to reduce noise and enhance the spatial coherence of the events present in the seismic data, enhancing the reflections.
-The SVD filtering process works as a multichannel filter where several traces are used adaptively, in a sliding window (Porsani et al., 2010, 2010a, 2013).

 Asphaltene precipitation is a challenging and complex problem in all sections of the oil industry including oil production, transportation and processing.
 Asphaltenes can plug pumps, valves, tubing and flow lines, cause fouling in surface handling facilities and even act as coke precursors and catalyst poisons.
 For these reasons, the occurrence of asphaltene deposits may result in productivity losses and sometimes even production shutdowns.
 For many years, much effort has been done on modelling asphaltene precipitation because experimental investigation is a hard task.
 Thermodynamic models based on Flory-Huggins theory have been used by several oil companies to predict the asphaltene onset conditions due to the depletion or gas injection.
 However, the main requirement to accomplish a successful calculation of asphaltene precipitation is an accurate solubility parameter.
 A variety of models to calculate asphaltene precipitation based on the solubility parameter is available in literature but most of them are complex due to inherent assumptions that are built-in.
 In this work, a new simple and accurate method to calculate the asphaltene solubility parameter is proposed, which requires only SARA (saturate, aromatic, resin, and asphaltene) analysis, the oil composition and the reservoir temperature.
 Once it is sufficient to know up to C7+ fraction, a much detailed analysis of the oil composition is unnecessary.
 Soave-Redlich-Kwong (SRK) (